droonga/droonga.org/reference/message/index.md

       "message" : "<Human readable details of the error>", "detail"  : <Other extra information for the error, in various formats>
     }

+If there is no detail, `detial` can be missing.

+#### Error types {#error-type}

+There are some general error types for any command.

+`MissingDatasetParameter`
+: Means you've forgotten to specify the `dataset`.
+The status code is `400`.

+`UnknownDataset`
+: Means you've specified a dataset which is not existing.
+The status code is `404`.

+`UnknownCommand`
+: Means there is no adapter or handler for the command given as the `type`.
+The status code is `400`.